-Hooks, Skills & Mentions
+Hooks, Skills & Subagents

 Builders that register no extensions see no behavioural change.

-/skillMaterialises into a synthetic user message persisted before the real one, marked is_skill_injection: true.Tone presets, persona overlays, attaching a checklist, pulling in a prompt template.
+/skillUser-side /name directive that becomes a synthetic user message marked is_skill_injection: true.
+Optionally exposed to the agent via glove_invoke_skill.Tone presets, persona overlays, attaching a checklist, pulling in a prompt template.

 /hook and /skill only bind when the name matches a registered handler — paths like /usr/local/bin survive untouched. @mention tokens are never parsed by glove at all, so emails like a@b.com reach the model unchanged.